knative/docs/docs/serving/using-a-custom-domain.md

 Hello Go Sample v1!
 ```

-Refer to the "Publish your Domain" method for a permanent solution.
+Refer to the [Publish your Domain](#publish-your-domain) method for a permanent solution.

 ## Publish your Domain